 Any use case and any future innovation will work with headless CMS.
 The design behind the architecture provides infinite flexibility for all data.

 The fastest route between two points is a straight line and the simplest way to speed up performance is a direct path to deployment.
-Headless CMS do exactly that with the flexibility that allows for every component to function independently.
+Headless CMS does exactly that with the flexibility that allows for every component to function independently.

 Reducing the number of steps, API requests, and other moving parts simplifies the whole process and allows for lighting fast performance.
 For a clearer look at how exactly a headless architecture can speed up content, take a look at static site generators.
 A headless CMS creates an API that allows the static site generator to gather all the relevant data and build the website.
 Compared to traditional architecture, it drastically improves performance because its tiers are reduced.